• Skip to primary navigation

 For traditional japchae, the chewy and springy noodles are nicely paired with thin strips of beef (or pork) and various vegetables in a slightly sweet and savory sauce.
 It’s also common to add an egg garnish (jidan, 지단).
 Sometimes, I also sprinkle with some finely chopped pine nuts.

 To make vegan japchae, simply omit the meat and add a little more mushrooms or other vegetables.
-Pan-fried tofu is also a good substitute for the meat.
+Pan-fried tofu is also an excellent substitute for the meat.

 Serve it as an appetizer or a side dish or over a bed of rice to make it a main dish.